jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 #### hostnamectl and timedatectl

 One of the components of systemd is hostnamectl which is designed to give you an easy interface into controlling the information relating to your systems hostname.
-Running the command ```man hostnamectl``` shows you what can be done.
+Running the command ```man hostnamectl``` shows you what can be done here [hostnamectl](https://www.freedesktop.org/software/systemd/man/hostnamectl "hostnamectl")

 > **Exercise:** Use the hostnamectl command to change your systems hostname to itmo-556 (or your class name).
 Now close your shell and reopen it--what do you see?

 The ```timedatectl``` is used for setting timezone and to activate ntp (network time protocol) synchronization.
-This part of systemd superceeds previous commands that ran to handle the clock.
+This part of systemd superceeds previous commands that ran to handle the clock. [timedatectl](https://www.freedesktop.org/software/systemd/man/timedatectl "timedatectl").

 > **Exercise:** Using the man command for timedatectl can you enable ntp synchronization?
 Can you change the timezone to ETC?